hcarreras/sips/readme.md

 # Sips

-The challenging drinking that will change your parties.
+The challenging drinking game that will change your parties.

 Play now at sips.surge.sh